-The world in lock down
+The world in lockdown

 The virus then spread across Europe and of course to the UK.
-I’m thankful I got to celebrate my 40th birthday in early February with lots of my friends.
+I’m thankful I got to celebrate my milestone birthday in early February with lots of my friends.
 I’m sad for those who have had to celebrate birthdays or special occasions on their own.
 For those who have had to postpone weddings.
 For those who weren’t able to attend funerals for loved ones.

 As more and more countries became affected by coronavirus, and the cases in the UK rose, the Prime Minster Boris Johnston announced that we would be going in to lock down on Tuesday 24 March, for three weeks initially.